vincemann/spring-rapid/README.md

 * Testsupport for service and controller layer (automocking of all service beans in controller tests)

 # Examples
+### This is the setup required to run a fully functional controller exposing crud enpoints for one entity:
 ## What a typical fully functional crud controller looks like:

 ```java